jaredsohn/okcnotes/README.md

 okcnotes
 ========

-OkCupid recently removed their 'Notes' button.
+OkCupid recently removed the 'Notes' button.
 This project adds it back.

 Inspired by jbx0 on Reddit: http://www.reddit.com/r/OkCupid/comments/1kl3xc/bringing_back_notes_with_a_bookmarklet_a_howto/